Clinic Policies

 Confidentiality

-• Imminent threat to others
+• If there is an imminent threat to others

 Recording

 • No video or audio recording of any kind is permitted during your visit.
+We ask that all patients and visitors respect this policy to maintain privacy and confidentiality for everyone in the clinic.

-Consent to Transfer of Charts
+Consent to Transfer of Medical Records

 Booking Appointments